pepaslabs/pogoplug_mobile_uboot_installer/README.md

   * (uboot expects a bootable ext3 partition labelled 'rootfs')

 **Note:** If you are rebooting back into the stock Pogoplug Linux install, don't freak out when you can't ssh into it anymore.
 You have to run that `curl` command again every time it boots into its stock OS.

+**Note:** If you are running this script on several Pogoplugs and get tired of answering all of the prompts, you can instead tell the script to assume yes to all prompts via `ash uboot.sh -y`.

 ## Credits